Places of Interest

 1. Tel Lachish is in the foothills (Shaphelah) of the Judean Mountains about 18 miles (30 km.) from the Mediterranean Sea and about 25 miles (41 km.) southwest of Jerusalem.

-2. Lachish is regarded as the second most important city after Jerusalem in the Southern Kingdom of Judah, and it was strategically located on the Via Maris travel route.
+2. Lachish is regarded as the second most important city after Jerusalem in the Southern Kingdom of Judah and was strategically located on the Via Maris travel route.

 3. It was a well-fortified military city with double walls and provided protection to Israel’s southern region.